-- 2. Current Situation concerning implementation of NRDS and CARD related activities, as well as alignment in your country, that were formulated in the training in the previous year - (1) Summary progress in the implementation of NRDS Consulting the CARD Focal Point in your country, please write the short summary of the achievements and on-going activities concerning NRDS implementation and other CARD-related activities - (2) Summary of current situation of marketing infrastructure development and operation in your country

-Please write the short summary of current status, achievements, on-going activities, and challenges concerning general rice sector development as well as planning and management of rice processing and marketing infrastructures in your country.

-(3) List up successful experiences (good practices) in the policy planning, implementation, operation and management of rice processing and marketing infrastructures in your country particular, and the implementation of NRDS (if applicable)
+2. Current Situation concerning implementation of NRDS and CARD related activities, as well as alignment in your country.

+- (1) Summary progress in the implementation of NRDS Consulting the CARD Focal Point in your country, please write the short summary of the achievements and on-going activities concerning NRDS implementation and other CARD-related activities. - (2) Summary of current situation of mechanization in your country Please write the short summary of current status, achievements, on-going activities, and challenges concerning mechanization in general, and rice mechanization in particular, in your country. - (3) List up successful experiences (good practices) in promotion of agricultural mechanization in your country, in terms of policy, implementation, operation and management.